microsoft/jacdac-circuitpython/README.md

-# JACDAC CircuitPython
+# Jacdac CircuitPython

-This repository implements JACDAC in CircuitPython.
-Read more about JACDAC at [jacdac.org](https://jacdac.org).
+This repository implements Jacdac in CircuitPython.

+* Read more about Jacdac at https://aka.ms/jacdac

 ## Usage